-- All the tools mentioned above have licensing costs.
-The SIEM alone can cost in a range of $40 000 per year.
+- All the tools mentioned above have licensing costs, and the SIEM alone can cost $40 000 per year.

 - Hardware and storage costs for all the data needed to be processed and stored for security purposes

-With our service, you get to use our whole team of seasoned professionals under one service name: CISO as a Service.
+You get to use our whole team of seasoned professionals under one service name: CISO as a Service with our service.

-The cost savings are obvious.
+The cost savings are apparent.
 Let’s take recruitment, for example:

-Any head-hunting company charges one or two monthly salaries for finding a CISO, and the same applies to other people in the security department.
+Any head-hunting company charges one or two monthly salaries for finding a CISO; the same applies to other people in the security department.

 The average lifespan of a CISO in a company is 1-2 years (source: ISSA.ORG).
 That means that every 18 months, you will have to spend $20 000 – $40 000 on finding a new CISO and another $5000 – $8000 for each additional team member.

-With our service, you are saving roughly $40 000 every 18 months just on recruitment costs, and you’re getting a higher quality of service.
-Add to that the cost of re-training every new hire, as they spend up to three months (paid!) while learning about their new job and requirements.
+With our service, you save roughly $40 000 every 18 months just on recruitment costs, and you’re getting a higher quality of service.
+Add to that the cost of re-training every new hire, as they spend up to three months (paid!) learning about their new job and requirements.

-On average, the longevity of a CISO in a company is around 2 years – because they can lose their job for all kinds of reasons, security incidents being just one kind.
-This is yet another reason to go with a virtual CISO – you get to keep improving your security program with the same team, avoiding some of the political and interpersonal relationship risks present when tensions between CIO, CEO, and CISO arise.
+On average, the longevity of a CISO in a company is around two years – because they can lose their job for all kinds of reasons, security incidents being just one kind.
+Yet another reason to go with a virtual CISO – you get to keep improving your security program with the same team, avoiding some of the political and interpersonal relationship risks present when tensions between CIO, CEO, and CISO arise.

-For a security program to be successful, every employee of the organization needs to stand behind the security strategy laid out in front of them – including the IT team, the leadership team.
-Everyone should care and participate equally, trying not to click on phishing links, reporting suspicious activities, trying not to bypass security measures, and instead report when they are ineffective so the security team would find better ones in terms of usability and efficiency.
+For a security program to succeed, employees must stand behind the security strategy laid before them – including the IT and leadership teams.
+Everyone should care and participate equally, trying not to click on phishing links, reporting suspicious activities, trying not to bypass security measures, and instead writing when they are ineffective so the security team would find better usability and efficiency.